 Hormonal acne takes longer: two to three full menstrual cycles, so six to twelve weeks minimum, to assess whether dietary changes are having a meaningful effect on the hormonal pattern.

-Dark spots and acne scars respond over months rather than weeks.
+Post-acne marks often change over months rather than weeks.
 Consistent vitamin C and beta-carotene intake supports the melanin regulation and collagen remodelling that gradually fades hyperpigmentation, but this is a slow process even with clinical skincare assistance.

 What is the best juice for acne?